moaali/es6-overview/README.md

 #### Practical usage

-Arrow functions are used usually as callback functions, non-method functions or generally at situation where the dynamic binding of `this` and `arguments` isn't needed for example:
+Arrow functions are used usually as callback functions, non-method functions or generally at situation where the dynamic binding of `this` and `arguments` isn't needed, for example:

-1. use as functional programming methods iterator function.
+1. Use as `Array` functional programming methods iterator function.
-2. use as callback in timing functions.
+2. Use as callback in timing functions.
-3. use as **Promises** callback functions.
+3. Use as **Promises** callback functions.
-4. use as simpler **IIFE**.
+4. Use as simpler **IIFE**.

 ```javascript
 // [ Item 1 ]